medius-group/onboarding-docs/3_apa/2_configuration/020_fin_erp_other_010_config.md

 ## Tax settings

-MediusFlow allows for a range of Tax related settings.
+Medius allows for a range of Tax related settings.
 This is highly dependant on ERP and regional practises.
 The standard configuration in XI is to utilize tax indicator in line level, so these needs to be turned off.

 1. Go to: **Administration > Company > [Virtual Company for ERP] > Enterprise > Tax**.
 2. Find the **Tax handling type** label.